Roger Hardy

 Roger Vincent Hardy (born November 11, 1969) is a Canadian Internet entrepreneur and businessman.
 He is the chairman, and CEO of Hardy Capital.
-He is also Chairman and co founder of Kits Eyecare, Kits.
-A public company listed on the Toronto Stock Exchange.
-Hardy is also the co-founder and former chairman, and CEO of Coastal Contacts Inc. (TSX: COA, NASDAQ: COA), the leading manufacturer and online retailer of eyewear products.
-The Coastal Contacts Inc.’s family of websites includes Coastal.com, ClearlyContacts.ca, Clearly.com.au, Clearly.co.nz, Lensway.co.uk and ContactSan.com.
+He is also Chairman and co founder of Kits Eyecare, Kits.com the worlds fastest growing eyecare company and a public company listed on the Toronto Stock Exchange.
+Hardy is also the co-founder and former chairman, and CEO of Coastal Contacts Inc. (TSX: COA, NASDAQ: COA), which he sold to Essilor for $430 million in cash in 2014.
+At the time the largest ecommerce sale in Canadian history.

 Early and personal life

 Hardy was born in Toronto, Ontario and grew up in Eastern Canada where he attended Earl of March Secondary School.
 After graduating from Bishop's University, Hardy’s passion for skiing pulled him to the West Coast.
 He spent a year skiing in Whistler and came to the decision that BC was his home.

 While attending university, Hardy was a member of many sports teams where his competitive nature garnered him the Most Valuable Player of the year award.
 Later in his career, it was this competitive spirit that helped Hardy succeed in an online industry in which thousands had entered, and failed.

 Hardy currently resides in Vancouver, British Columbia with his wife and children.